 Steep hills, forested with evergreens, surround two pristine lakes, Horseshoe Lake and Spencer Lake, nestled in the middle of this private island.
 Its residents, many of them wealthy, enjoy the convenience of electricity, a general store, cafe, and post office.
 They travel to and from the mainland by water taxis, private boat, or airplane.
 In fact, Blakely Island, the sixth largest island in the San Juan Islands, is the only non-ferry island to maintain a private paved and lighted airstrip for its residents.
 The small Blakely Island Marina, on the other hand, allows transient boaters to tie up as guests.

-In the center of the above photo is tiny Obstruction Island with Mt.
-Baker in the background.
-The hidden channel to its right is Peavine Pass, where the marina is located on Blakely Island’s northern shore.
-The open channel on the left is Obstruction Pass.
-On rare occasions, Washington State ferry captains treat their passengers to a sail through this scenic passage.
-It’s great fun to exchange greetings with the surprised islanders ashore!
+In the center of the above photo is Blakely Head with Mt.
+Baker beyond.
+It shelters the marina on Blakely Island’s northern shore located further right.
+Peavine Pass, the open channel shown, is flanked by Obstruction island at the far left.
+North of this island, but hidden from view in this picture, is Obstruction Pass.
+On rare occasions, Washington State ferry captains sail through this scenic passage giving passengers an opportunity to exchange greetings with the surprised islanders ashore!

 Blakely Island was named for Johnston Blakely, a naval commander during the War of 1812 by Charles Wilkes during the Wilkes Expedition of 1838-1842.
 Native Americans from the Samish tribe established summer villages on the island’s east side to fish, hunt and gather berries.
 And by the late 19th century, European settlers arrived to homestead, making their living by fishing, farming, and logging.
 In the photo below, Willow Island, lying offshore Blakely Island, is part of the San Juan Island National Wildlife Refuge and is off-limits to such activities.